Zain-Saiyed/FoodVaganza-Serverless-Restaurant-table-reservation-application-using-GCP-AWS/README.md

     * Using Google Single Sign-On

 2. Restaurant details and add, view and edit menu items
-    * Add/Create a new restarant under Partner
+    * Add/Create a new restaurant under Partner
     * Add restaurant availability, open time, close time, reservation table capacity, and other restaurant attributes.
     * Edit existing restaurant attributes.
     * Declare open or closed status of restaurant by partner
-    * Upload and update image of Restaurant banner & Menu items
+    * Upload and update the image of the Restaurant banner & Menu items
     * Edit and Delete menu item attributes
-    * Provide/Apply offers at restaurant level or menu-item level.
+    * Provide/Apply offers at the restaurant level or menu-item level.
-    * Apply menu-item specific discount percentage
+    * Apply menu-item-specific discount percentage
-    * Display offer type specific slashed prices for each menu item.
+    * Display offer type-specific slashed prices for each menu item.

 3. View, edit, and delete a reservation
-    * View bookings made by customer
+    * View bookings made by the customer
     * Edit or delete bookings (condition: 1 hour before reservation time)
     * Approve/Reject reservation

 4. Holistic View
-    * View number of tables booked in intervals daily, weekly, and monthly views
+    * View the number of tables booked in intervals daily, weekly, and monthly views

 5. Chatbot
-    * Get booking information for day/week/month, open time, and other restaurant atributes.
+    * Get booking information for day/week/month, open time, and other restaurant attributes.
-    * Edit restaurant level attributes
+    * Edit restaurant-level attributes
     * Read ratings, cancel or edit a reservation with menu items.

 6. Notifications